zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-configuration-files.md

 blacklistBundleSymbolicNames=["Liferay\ Marketplace","Liferay\ Sharepoint\ Connector"]
 ```

-If you don't escape spaces yourself, the framework adds the backslash for you after deployment.
+If you don't escape spaces yourself, the system adds the backslash for you after deployment.

 ## Typed Values

 The `.config` file format supports specifying the type of a configuration value by inserting a special type marker character.
-Because @product@ already knows the correct type for each configuration property, the type characters are only useful for informational purposes.
+Because the system already knows the correct type for each configuration property, the type characters are only useful for informational purposes.
 For example, a configuration with a boolean type has *B* just before the value to mark it as a boolean type:

 ```properties
 addDefaultStructures=B"true"